OUR STORY

 The World's First Recording Studio

 The story of Abbey Road Studios is the story of recorded music.
 In 1929, when recordings were still being captured acoustically with a large wooden horn and a wax disc, The Gramophone Company saw an opportunity and began the search for a location to support the new industry of electrical recording.
-They found a 9-bedroom house with a large garden for sale in St. John’s Wood, NW London, and bought it for the total of £16,500 before spending two years building the world’s first recording studios.
+They found a nine-bedroom house with a large garden for sale in St. John’s Wood, NW London, and bought it for the total of £16,500 before spending two years building the world’s first recording studios.

 By the time of our opening ceremony on 12 November 1931, which saw Sir Edward Elgar and the London Symphony Orchestra give a rousing performance of Land of Hope and Glory, the Gramophone Company had merged with the Columbia Graphophone Company to become the famous Electrical and Musical Industries (EMI).